josemariagarcia95/hera-system/README.md

 This is the main method of every detector, the one in charge of performing the actual emotion detection, being it forwarding some media resource to some API over the internet, reading RAW data from a sensor, etc. This method receives three parameters, namely **`context`**, **`media`** and **`callback`**. **`context`** is the environment from which the method is called, usually a [Detector](routes/v1/src/detectors/detector.js) object; **`media`** is a path to the file which holds the affective information, if there is any.
 If there is no file (maybe the detector reads some RAW data from a certain port or socket in this method), this parameter will stay unused for the sake of the aforemention interface-based programming paradigm.
 Final parameter, **`callback`**, is an optional callback to handle the retrieved data, if there is any manipulation that has to be done.

 #### module.exports.translateToPAD
-In order to aggregate all the affective data, Tot needs to translate the data coming from each different service to the same format, that is, the [PAD](https://en.wikipedia.org/wiki/PAD_emotional_state_model) format.
+In order to aggregate all the affective data, HERA needs to translate the data coming from each different service to the same format, that is, the [PAD](https://en.wikipedia.org/wiki/PAD_emotional_state_model) format.
 This way, each affective result coming from any detector is translated to a triplet of three numbers, being each one a value between -1 and 1 which stands for how negative or positive the expressed emotion is, how relaxed or excited the person is and how much passive or dominant does that person feel while feeling that emotion, respectively.

 ```javascript
 // E.g.